sguir/ppgcourse/exercise_BP.md

 plot(pod.c2.omega,omega_contrast)
     abline(a=0,b=1)

-#Get the distance between the simulated nd the real omega
+#Get the distance between the simulated and the real omega
 fmd.dist(pod.c2.omega,omega_contrast)

 #Get estimates (post. mean) of both the a_pi and b_pi parameters of the Pi Beta distribution from the observed data